-Clare Day is living many a florist's dream; imagine the luxury of walking out to your farm garden to pick flowers for your arrangements, while being just 15 minutes away from downtown Victoria, Canada.
-After a career in planning, sustainability and business development, in 2007 Clare moved to her native British Columbia to live on the 12-acre farm where her partner and his son live.
+Clare Day is living many a florist’s dream; imagine the luxury of walking out to your farm garden to pick flowers for your arrangements, while being just 15 minutes away from downtown Victoria, Canada.
+After a career in planning, sustainability, and business development, in 2007 Clare moved to her native British Columbia to live on the 12-acre farm where her partner and his son live.
 At the time, Red Damsel Farm was a 30-year-old organic produce and vegetable farm with three farmers working the land.
 Now, thanks to Clare, Red Damsel Farm has added organic flower farm to its repertoire.

 Spurred by a lifelong passion for gardening and a concern about declining bee populations, Clare began planting flowers.
 Her desire to create a habitat for pollinator bees gave her the raw materials to open a business—Clare Day Flowers—where she creates luscious, garden-style arrangements with the organic flowers she grows.
 Clare realized early on that Victoria was lacking this sort of floristry and so she began focusing on flowers that she could not find at her local market but that do well in the area–peonies, dahlias, daffodils, fritillaries—and began offering local brides something unique.

-Photographs by Clare Day unless otherwise noted.
+Photography by Clare Day except where noted.

 Above: The farm stand at the entrance of Red Damsel Farm is open year round.
 Clare and the farmers sell flowers, produce, eggs, baked goods, preserves, and more at the stand.
 The farm is divided into three sections: the upper field (between the market and the road); the lower field, which includes the house and outbuildings, and the seasonal flood plains which Clare plans to use for permaculture planting in the near future.
 A view of the lower field can be seen behind the stand.

 Above: Sweet peas blooming in July.